 More In Uncategorized

-- Enter to win two tickets to see "Finding Neverland" at the Hippodrome in Baltimore on June 27. read more
+- Enter to win two tickets to see Judith Berkson at B'nai Israel on Dec.
+2. read more

-- Contest — “Finding Neverland” Ticket Giveaway NO PURCHASE OR PAYMENT NECESSARY TO ENTER OR WIN, NOR WILL A PURCHASE IMPROVE ONE’S CHANCES OF WINNING 1.
-SPONSORS: JMORE – Maryland Jewish … read more
+- Contest — Sacred Music Festival Ticket Giveaway NO PURCHASE OR PAYMENT NECESSARY TO ENTER OR WIN, NOR WILL A PURCHASE IMPROVE ONE’S CHANCES OF WINNING 1.
+SPONSORS: JMORE – Maryland … read more

 - American Jews dropped nickels and dimes into the Jewish National Fund’s blue charity boxes to help Zionists build the Jewish state.
 More than a century later, the JNF, known in … read more